Здравствуйте, дорогие подписчики!

 a) Good idea.
 It's really stuffy in here.

 b) I think it's best to tell her nothing.
-She can't keep a secret.
+She can't keep

-c) Well we're going to have to bite the bullet on this sooner or later.
+c) Well we're going to have to bite the bullet on this sooner

 d) Why not Baker?
 He's used to working in Eastern Europe?